Lake Garda: Tourism

-Garda's economy is based on tourism.
+Garda's economy is mostly dependent on tourism.
 Back to Roman times, especially from the early imperial age, magnificent villas were present on the shores of the lake, conceived as places dedicated to otium, an activity actually reserved for the ruling classes.
-In particular Sirmione was a privileged place for the presence of sulphurous springs that allowed a thermal use.
+In particular Sirmione was a privileged place for the presence of sulphurous springs that allowed thermal use.
 Starting from the Renaissance the lake returned to be populated with noble villas.

-Tourism in the modern conception of the term, however, developed from the end of the 19th century, even if it was still an élite tourism that concerned almost exclusively the north-western area of the lake.
+Tourism in the modern conception of the term, however, developed from the end of the 19th century, when elite tourism concerned almost exclusively the north-western area of the lake.
 One of the first tourist resorts was Gardone Riviera, where the first small hotel was built.
 Expanded over time, it became one of the buildings that made up the luxurious Grand Hotel Gardone Riviera.
-In its vicinity other small hotels and villas slowly arose and, after the poet Gabriele D'Annunzio had the Vittoriale degli Italiani built here, the fame of the place grew further.
+Restaurant Gardone Riviera remains a internationally renown destination restaurant, known for its lake views and pasta dishes.

+In vicinity of Hotel Gardone Riviera other small hotels and villas slowly arose and, after the poet Gabriele D'Annunzio had the Vittoriale degli Italiani built here, the fame of the place grew further.
 On the Veronese shore, tourism arrived much later, around the 1930s, when the current Strada Gardesana Orientale was built along the shores of the lake.
 With the arrival of tourists, "lakeside promenades" were planned.
-From the 1950s tourism has undergone a sort of transformation: tourism with a long stay has been accompanied by "hit and run" tourism, with a short stop, just for the weekend or even for a few hours.
+Since the 1950s tourism has undergone a sort of transformation: tourism with a long stay has been accompanied by "hit and run" tourism, with a short stop, just for the weekend or even for a few hours.
 The first is fed by tourists who want to spend their holidays on the lake, coming from different areas (in addition to Italians, numerous Germans, French, Swiss and Dutch), while the second is fed by those who live a short distance from the lake and who want to spend a few hours there.
-Both types of tourism have caused notable changes in the organization of the territory and of the inhabited centers.
+Both types of tourism have caused notable changes in the organization of the territory and the inhabited centres.

 Furthermore, in the second half of the 20th century, a real entertainment industry was formed along Lake Garda as a series of parks were built.
 The most important is Gardaland, the biggest Italian theme park which hosts numerous tourist attractions.

 Lake Garda is also a popular destination for sport tourism.
 Riva, Torbole and Campione are famous for winds that attract people who practice sail, windsurf and kiteboard.
+The Centomiglia Regatta also sailed there every year.

 Transport

 Ferries

+Ship transport is provided by Navigazione Laghi.
 A daily ferry service connects major towns on the eastern and western shores of Lake Garda.
 The service runs from Desenzano del Garda to Riva del Garda, via Peschiera del Garda, Salò and Malcesine.